Helium as an Indicator of the Neutron-Star Merger Remnant Lifetime and its Potential for Equation of State Constraints

-Instead of relying on normalisation of the density to the inferred ejecta mass, we note that $X_{\rm He}$ can also be constrained by considering the source of the free electrons.
-In particular, our favored combination of $n_e$ and $n_{\rm He}$ lies to the right of the grey unphysical region in the lower panel of Fig.~\ref{fig:Helium_ionisation}, indicating that charge conservation requires there be additional contributions to the free electron population beyond helium.
+Instead of relying solely on normalization of the density to the inferred ejecta mass, we note that $X_{\rm He}$ can also be constrained by considering the source of the free electrons.
+In particular, our favored combination of $n_e$ and $n_{\rm He}$ lies to the right of the gray unphysical region in the lower panel of Fig.~\ref{fig:Helium_ionisation}, indicating that charge conservation requires there be additional contributions to the free electron population beyond helium.
 In particular, for the low electron density limit $n_{\rm e} = 6\times10^{6}\,{\rm cm^{-3}}$ combined with $n_{\rm He} = (1.3\pm0.3)\times10^{6}\,{\rm cm^{-3}}$ (at the photosphere) only around one third of the free electrons can be from helium.
 Assuming the rest of the material is $r$-process rich with typical $A \simeq 100$ and is also weakly ionized, $Z_{\mathrm{ion}} \simeq 2$, the relative helium density to electron density implies $X_{\rm He} < 0.05$ for the 2$\sigma$ upper limit in $n_{\rm He}$.
-This is consistent with the mass-based argument presented above, lending credence to our constraints.
+This result is consistent with the mass-based argument presented above, lending credence to our constraints.

-We note that this corresponds to 60\% of the atoms being helium by number.
-These calculations support that a NSM ejecta with $X_{\rm He} \gtrsim 0.05$, i.e.\ predominantly composed of helium by number, should yield a distinct signature in the kilonova spectra.
+Lastly, we note that the derived limit corresponds to 60\% of the atoms being helium by number.
+Thus, these calculations support that a NSM ejecta with $X_{\rm He} \gtrsim 0.05$, i.e.,\ predominantly composed of helium by number, should yield a distinct signature in the kilonova spectra.